Somerset Quarry

 View the work authority area and location on Resource Licences Near Me.

-The Earth Resources Regulator has commenced focused compliance action to move the site to a safe, stable and sustainable final rehabilitation outcome as required under the approved rehabilitation plan.
+Resources Victoria’s Earth Resources Regulator issued a series of notices and directions during 2024.
+These were designed to move the site to a safe, stable and sustainable final rehabilitated landform, as required under the approved rehabilitation plan.

 Regulatory compliance

-Works conducted on-site are regulated and managed under conditions of its work authority, including the need for planning permits and EPA approvals.
+Works conducted on-site are regulated and managed under the conditions stated on the work authority.
+These may include the need for planning permits and EPA approvals.

 Read more about regulatory compliance.